feathersjs/feathers/docs/guides/basics/authentication.md

 <BlockQuote type="info">

-The password is stored securely in the database but will never be included in a response to an external client.
+The password is stored securely in the database but will never be included in an external response.

 </BlockQuote>

-## Get a token
+## Logging in

 By default, Feathers uses [JSON web token](https://jwt.io/) for authentication.
 It is an access token that is valid for a limited time (one day by default) that is issued by the Feathers server and needs to be sent with every API request that requires authentication.
 Usually a token is issued for a specific user and in our case we want a JWT for the user we just created.